-Many entrepreneurs are not prepared for conflict, or actively avoid it.
+Many entrepreneurs are not prepared for – or actively avoid – conflict.
 Their vision, passion, and focus are so strong that they can’t imagine someone disagreeing, much less fighting them to the death.
 But the reality is that startups are composed of smart people, with emotions as well as intellects, working in close proximity under much pressure, so conflicts will occur.

 In fact, most business conflict is constructive and should be embraced in steering through the maze of innovation and change that is part of every successful business.
 Surround yourself with “yes” people, and you may feel good initially, but the brick walls no one mentions will hurt later.

 At the other extreme, constant and unmanaged conflict will quickly drive your startup to be dysfunctional.
 Here are a few simple rules of thumb toward constructive conflict resolution, as summarized from a new book by Peter T. Coleman, “The Five Percent: Finding Solutions to Seemingly Impossible Conflicts:”

 - Know what type of conflict you are in.
 The first step is to assess whether the conflict is win-lose, win-win, or mixed (some competing and some shared goals).
 Each of the three types requires different strategies and tactics.
 Learning how to identify and respond to each type is central to success.
 Try a good business mentor to get you on the right track.

 - Not all conflicts are bad.
 Most often, conflicts present us with opportunities to solve problems and bring about necessary changes, to learn more about ourselves and the business, and to innovate – to go beyond what we already know and do.
 Avoid the ones that are irrelevant to your startup, but don’t hesitate to engage in the others.